trang-nguyenn/trang-nguyenn.github.io/_pages/about.md

   - /about.html
 ---
 I am a PhD student in the Department of Computer Science and Technology, University of Cambridge, supervised by [Prof Pietro Liò](https://www.cl.cam.ac.uk/~pl219/).
-I am interested in topology and the theory of deep learning.
-I ocasionally work on reinforcement learning.
+I am working on a (topological) theory of deep learning and neural networks able to extract and exploit topological information.
+Ocasionally, I also work on reinforcement learning.

 In 2019 I have graduated with distinction the MPhil in Advanced Computer Science, while also receiving the Best MPhil Student Award.
 Over the summer of 2019 I interned at Google X, where I worked